mehtadone/Frag-Battles/README.md

 I wrote it for myself.

+How to:

 1. Download the code from this github (top right)
 2. Learn how to run it: https://code.visualstudio.com/docs/nodejs/nodejs-tutorial
+3. Update the data.json file with your collection.
+You can use something like ChatGPT to categorise and create the correct format for you.

 How I use it: